ligolang/ligo/gitlab-pages/docs/advanced/first-contract.md

 ## Dry-running a Contract

 Testing a contract can be quite easy if we utilize LIGO's built-in dry run feature.
-Dry-run works by simulating the access function execution, as if it were deployed on a real chain.
-You need to provide the following:
+Dry-run works by simulating the main function execution, as if it were deployed on a real chain.
+You need to provide the
+following:

 - `file` - contract to run
 - `entrypoint` - name of the function to execute
-- `parameter` - parameter passed to the access function (in a theoretical invocation operation)
+- `parameter` - parameter passed to the main function (in a theoretical invocation operation)
 - `storage` - a mock storage value, as if it were stored on a real chain

 Here is a full example: